 Best 16 Types of Candlestick Patterns

-While there are dozens of patterns proposed by traders, we’ll list the most popular and reliable ones.
-We’ll start with bullish patterns, which show up after a downtrend and anticipate a reversal.
+While there are plenty of candlestick patterns, we’ll list the most popular and reliable ones.
+Starting with bullish patterns, which show up after a downtrend and anticipate a reversal.
 Cryptocurrency traders usually open long positions when these patterns show up.
-Here they are:

 2. Inverse Hammer